DaveGut/HubitatActive/HubiThingsReplica Drivers/README.md

   * NOT TESTED: Audio Notification and Input Source function.
 My Multiroom soundbar does not support these through SmartThings.
   * Example audio test url's are in the comments at the top of the driver.

-## Replica_Mono_Bulb.groovy:
+## Replica_Motion_Sensing_Doorbell.groovy:
-Generic Monochromatic (White) bulb using SmartThings as the execution platform
+Provides motion sensing and bell press notification to the Hubitat interface.

 ## Replica_Color_Bulb.groovy.groovy: